inferont/shell-scripts/README.md

 # Features

-* Same prompt on all servers connected to via SSH.
+* Same prompt, functions, and tweaks on all servers connected to via SSH.

+* Automatic search and excution of commands with the new `_ ` command.
+(I.e. `_ ssh` for a list of all the servers you have previously conected)

 * Current git branch displayed as part of the prompt.